Shop

 Sort of a hidden gem in the craft beer scene, BlackStack Brewing in St. Paul, MN, is owned and operated by the Johnson family.
 These are warm, genuine, hard-working folks who emulate what it means to be “Minnesota nice.”

 Plus, the taproom space is exquisite.
-Built into an old canning factory, BlackStack’s renovated space includes 20,000 sq ft of an “industrial cathedral-meets-modern museum,” as the brewery writes on its website.
-Here you’ll find board games aplenty, trivia nights, live music, and sports games on the huge screen.
+Built into an old canning factory, BlackStack’s renovated space includes 20,000 sq ft of an “industrial cathedral-meets-modern museum,” the brewery writes on its website.
+You’ll find board games, trivia nights, live music, and sports games on the giant screen here.

 17 7th St, Two Harbors, MN | (218) 834-5800

-Underrated, under-the-radar, and most importantly off the beaten trail—all words that could be used to describe Castle Danger.
+Underrated, under the radar, and most importantly, off the beaten trail—all words that could describe Castle Danger.
 Yes, you’ll probably need to get in your car and drive a few hours for this one.
 But trust us, it’s worth it.

 Located in a tiny town on the North Shore of Lake Superior, Castle Danger Brewery specializes in dangerously good ales.
-This is a destination brewery as much about embracing the experience of Minnesota’s North Shore as it is enjoying expertly crafted beer coming off of their 30-bbl brewing system.
+This destination brewery is as much about embracing the experience of Minnesota’s North Shore as it is about enjoying expertly crafted beer from its 30-bbl brewing system.

 Castle Danger strives to capture the crash of the waves off the Great Lake, the outdoor adventure in the woods, the millions of stars seen in the sky, the time spent sitting by a campfire at the cabin, or the scenic drive all inside of a can.
-I’m from Minnesota and my parents currently live on the North Shore in Duluth, MN, about a 20-minute ride away from Castle Danger, so we adore this tiny taproom (my dad almost always has something from Castle Danger in the fridge).
+My parents retired to the North Shore area in Duluth, MN, about a twenty-minute ride from Castle Danger, so we adore this tiny taproom (my dad almost always has something from Castle Danger in the fridge).

 Why do we love this place so much?
-It’s rare that a brewery can truly emulate the iconic spirit of an entire state throughout all of its beers, but Castle Danger manages to deftly take the life (and crystal clear water) of Lake Superior and transform it into amazing beer.
+Rarely can a brewery genuinely emulate the iconic spirit of an entire state in all of its beers, but Castle Danger manages to deftly take the life (and crystal-clear water) of Lake Superior and transform it into fantastic beer.

 Bent Paddle Brewing Co.